misoumy/datasciencecoursera/README.md

 What you find in this repository
 --------------------------------

-* CodeBook.md: information about raw and tidy data set
+* *CodeBook.md*: information about raw and tidy data set
-* README.md: this file
+* *README.md*: this file
-* run_analysis.R: R script to transform raw data set in a tidy one
+* *run_analysis.R*: R script to transform raw data set in a tidy one
-* tidy.txt: a tidy data set obtained following the instructions in the description of the course project.
+* *tidy.txt*: a tidy data set obtained following the instructions in the description of the course project.
 To load and check the data, you can use the read.table as described below:
 ```
     averages <- read.table("tidy.txt", header=TRUE)
 ```